 Students in the MS program choose three additional units from a list of advanced courses in biostatistics and related topics.
 At least two of these courses must be quantitative; the third may be in a related scientific field subject to approval by the Program Chair and GGEB Chair.
 A partial listing appears under the section on electives for the PhD program (Section 7.3.3).
-In addition to these electives, BSTA 622 Inference II and BSTA 754 Advanced Survival Analysis, which are required courses for the PhD program, may be used as advanced electives for the MS program.
+In addition to these electives, BSTA 622 Inference II, which is a required course for the PhD program, may be used as an advanced elective for the MS program.
 Courses not described here may be used as advanced electives for the MS program upon receiving approval from the Program Chair and GGEB Chair.